-Approaches to the Volkmann's triangle
+Approaches to the Volkmann's fragment

 This incision may be extended proximally to allow access and fixation of the fibular fracture if it is relatively low.
 Alternatively, and more commonly, the fibular fracture is relatively high, and is approached through a separate lateral incision placed more proximally.

 Alternatively, the Volkmann's fragment may be addressed with indirect reduction and anterior screw fixation through additional anterior stab incisions.